Laws vs. Regulations vs. Guidance: What's the Difference?

-“Supervisory guidance does not have the force and effect of law, and the agencies do not take enforcement actions based on supervisory guidance,” according to an interagency statement from the Federal Reserve, the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA), the Office of the Comptroller of the Currency (OCC) and the Consumer Financial Protection Bureau (CFPB).
+“Supervisory guidance does not have the force and effect of law, and the agencies do not take enforcement actions based on supervisory guidance,” according to an interagency statement later codified as a final rule from the Federal Reserve (OCC) the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA), the Office of the Comptroller of the Currency (OCC) and the Consumer Financial Protection Bureau (CFPB).

 Instead, guidance highlights “supervisory expectations or priorities and articulates the agencies’ general views regarding appropriate practices for a given subject area.”

-The statement also said the agency will try to avoid using numerical thresholds in guidance and limit the number of guidance documents on a single topic.
+The statement also said the agencies will try to avoid using numerical thresholds in guidance and limit the number of guidance documents on a single topic.

 The Difference Between Laws, Regulation, Rules, Guidance and Policies

 With a fresh answer to this age-old guidance question, I thought this would be a great time for a quick primer on the difference between laws, regulation, rules, guidance and policies.